TTUNEPH2025/GN/docs/IGAN.md

 ### Medicaions approved recently by FDA for IgAN
   * Nefecon (TRF-Budesonide, 2021)
   * Sparsentan (2023)
+    1. Should avoid use with ACEi/ARB due to DEARA
+    2. REMS: Requires Monthly liver testing for first 12month, then every 3 months thereafter
   * Iptocopan (2024)
   * Atrasentan (2025)
+    1. Endothelial Antagonist only an be used with ACEi/ARB
+    2. No REMS
 ### New therapies currently being studied
   * Target: APRIL
     1. Sibeprenlimab (Trial: VISIONARY)